weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     of text that can be copy and pasted at one time into a VM.
 If this occurs within your VM environment, you may have to copy and paste steps 5-15 in chunks to get all 11 steps copied into Notepad.

+    **Note: your lab provider may have already updated the PowerShell commands in Steps 5-15 with the correct custom domain name so you can simply copy and paste the PowerShell commands.**

 3. In the prior task, after you copied the two steps into Notepad, you did one mass replace on xxxUPNxxx.xxxCustomDomainxxx.xxx.
 However, in this task, one